AnIdiotsGuide/discordjs-bot-guide/other-guides/env-files.md

 ![Heroku Config Vars](https://i.imgur.com/MSmEO5K.png)

 The only way your bot token can be exposed along with other environment variables is if you do one or more of these things:
-- a) You accidentally expose your `.env` file because you didn't add it to `.gitigonre`
+- a) You accidentally expose your `.env` file because you didn't add it to `.gitignore`
 - b) You added a collaborator through Heroku.
 A collaborator has almost full permissions as the app owner

 Both a and b can be controlled.
 It's just you need to be smart.

 ## Set environment variables in the start script
-When starting your application, either locally on your computer via the command line, in a npm start script in your `package.json` or even in a `Dockerfile` you can set what environment your bot should run in.
+When starting your application, either locally on your computer, in a npm start script in your `package.json` or even in a `Dockerfile` you can set what environment your bot should run in.

 For example, you may want to run your bot in production on Heroku or Glitch and in development on your computer.
 You can simply do that via adding new scripts in your `package.json`.

 Upon doing `npm init` when you first made your bot, you should have seen a `test` script created.
 The scripts portion of your `package.json` should look like this if you added nothing.
 ```json